cs207team3/cs207-FinalProject/README.md

 4. Enter `python setup.py test` - This will run the library's test suite.
 5. You are now ready to start calculating reaction rates.

-See the "Input Format" and "Basic Usage" for more step-by-step instructions.
+See the "Input Format" and "Basic Usage and Examples" sections below for more step-by-step instructions.

 ----